 She concludes by saying:

-I had a great trip that ended up at Arver.
+– I was very fortunate that I ended up at Arver.

 Academic program Korta Vägen: